lakshman5876/lakshman5876.github.io/android/nss_faqs.md

 _Try these steps_

+* Check the purchases link on app main menu.
 * If you can try and wait 24 to 48 hours for play store purchases refresh
 * Click recents button and close all apps.
 Then open play store app once.
 * Force stop play store app.
 Then open play store app once.